-This page provides a small collection of attempts that have been made to consolidate general ethical principles that may have applicability in technology-rich contexts contexts - including bio-medicine, surveillance, robotics and information technology.
+This page provides citations to and excerpts from 8 expressions of general ethical principles applied to technology-rich contexts contexts - including bio-medicine, surveillance, robotics and information technology.

 The individual has the right to act as a free agent.
 That is, human beings are free to decide how they live their lives as long as their decisions do not negatively impact the lives of others.
 Human beings also have the right to exercise freedom of thought or choice.